 Rowmark continues to invest in growth and expansion.
 The company moved into a brand-new, state-of-the-art home office and manufacturing facility in 2015.
 Located in Findlay's Tall Timbers Industrial Park, the Hamlet Drive facility features 90,000 sq. ft. of production and office space with additional room for expansion.

-The company continues to maintain the Industrial Drive facility as well, which now serves as the home for PMC.
-This move has enabled growth of the PMC division into its respective markets.
-In the spring of 2018, Rowmark's Johnson Plastics Plus division opened an office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers, and modern work environments for its employees.
+In the spring of 2018, Rowmark's Johnson Plastics Plus division opened a new office and warehouse location in the Minneapolis, Minnesota area, as well as a relocation of its Dallas, Texas branch location – both in an effort to provide a world class experience to its customers, and modern work environments for its employees.

 Rowmark employs more than 280 people worldwide.
 Rowmark products can be purchased from approximately 200 distributors in 87 countries.
 The company’s future plans include product line, geographical and market expansion.
 Although company founder Fred Kremer has been gone since his untimely death in 1997, it's clear that his vision is alive and well, and his vision continues to be nurtured by the Rowmark Team.